 Peroxisomes: To break down the toxic substances that are present in the cell these vesicles use oxygen and are commonly found in liver and kidney cells.

 A vesicle is a self-contained structure that consists of a gas or fluid.
 It is enclosed by an outer membrane known as the bilayers of lipids.
 This layer is made up of clusters of hydrophilic heads and hydrophilic tails.
 Vesicles are the small membrane-enclosed sacs that are involved in the storage and transport of substances from one cell to another.
 At least one of the lipid layers separates the spherical compartments of vesicles from the cytosol.
 These can break off and fuse easily since they are made of phospholipids.
 Due to this reason when they want to release the substances outside the cell they can fuse with the plasma membrane.
-In order to release or engulf the substances, these vesicles are capable of fusing with the other organelles inside the cell.
+To release or engulf the substances, these vesicles are capable of fusing with the other organelles inside the cell.

 Secretory vesicle functions are as follows: